JoaoLopesF/SPFD5408/README.md

 	- White Screen
 	- Screen with noise
-	- Touch does not work
+	- Touch not works or is inverted (coordinate Y)
-	- The colors are reversed
+	- The colors are inverted
 	- And other things

 After trying for several days trying the solutions I found on the web, and none works 100%.